lorrainescanlon/farmers-market-review/README.md

             }

 #### Bugs Remaining
  - Validator error for google maps url.
 Bad Value error.
 The value for the location parameter is being passed with spaces, this isn't affecting the rendering of the maps however.
-It is something I hadn't anticipated.
 Adding a function to the market_detail view to remove spaces before passing the value to the maps url may work.
 Or creating a new variable for the url value as the location variable is used elsewhere on the market_detail template.

  - Errors on all-auth signup template.
 Syntax rules as described in testing document which do not seem to affect the function of the form.